Ahaeflig/NHL-Inspector/ProcessBook/README.md

 <br >

-And in the next image you can see the other layout.
+In the next image you can see the resulting layout from the other panel's perspective.

 <br >